Nude Tuesday

-Nude Tuesday (stylised as Nûde Tuęsdäy) is a New Zealand comedy film that was written by Armağan Ballantyne and Jackie van Beek, and directed by Ballatyne.
-Set on a fictional island in the Pacific Ocean, the film follows Laura and Bruno (played by Jackie van Beek and Damon Herriman respectively) as they attend a new-age retreat to save their marriage.
+Nude Tuesday (stylised as Nûde Tuęsdäy) is a 2022 comedy film written by Armağan Ballantyne and Jackie van Beek, and directed by Ballantyne.
+Set on a fictional island in the Pacific Ocean, the film follows Laura and Bruno (played by van Beek and Damon Herriman respectively) as they attend a new-age retreat to save their marriage.
 The film's dialogue is entirely in a fictional language, with English subtitles.
 Three versions of the film exist: one with subtitles written by British comedian Julia Davis, one with a different storyline written by Malaysian comedian Ronny Chieng and Australian comedian Celia Pacquola, and one without subtitles.

-Plot
+Premise

 Laura (Jackie Van Beek) and Bruno (Damon Herriman) live on the island of Zǿbftąņ, located in the Pacific Ocean, north-west of Hawai’i.
 After a disastrous work presentation and anniversary dinner with their in-laws, Laura and Bruno attempt to rekindle their marriage, by heading to Ẅønđeulä, a mountainous couples retreat run by guru Bjorg Rasmussen (Jemaine Clement).